Tuition Savings Strategies for Business Owners

 No matter how you slice it, paying for college or university tuition is costly.
 A 2018 survey of 23,000 students by MacLeans Magazine put the average annual cost of college or university at close to $20,000.
 For families with young children, the cost will only get higher.
 A BMO Wealth Institute study estimates that the cost of a four-year degree program for a child born in 2013 will be $140,000.
 For a family with multiple children, the cost of providing for their education could soon be like paying off a second mortgage, but in fewer years.

 Business owners used to have several tax efficient ways to pay for their children’s post-secondary education.
-Due to recent tax reform, many of the best options have been eliminated, however there are still several ways that business owners can save and pay for post-secondary education, even if they are a little more complicated.
+Due to recent tax reform, some of the planning has been eliminated, however there are still several ways that business owners can save and pay for post-secondary education, even if they are a little more complicated.

-In almost all cases, college-aged children are no-longer able to receive dividends from a parent’s company.
-Now, in order to qualify to receive dividends from the business, children between the ages of 18-24 must be actively and continuously working in the business on a factual basis or 20 hours per week throughout the year.
+In some cases, college-aged children are no-longer able to receive dividends from a parent’s company.
+Now, in order to qualify to receive dividends from an active operating business, children between the ages of 18-24 must be actively and continuously working in the business on a factual basis or 20 hours per week throughout the year.
 This can be very tough to accomplish for a full-time student, however a part-time student may be able to meet these criteria.
+These rules are slightly different for an inactive company (think passive real estate or an investment holding company as examples) and should be discussed with your advisor for an potential planning opportunities.

-Once a child turns 25, the rules around paying dividends to children are less strict as we can look at options to having them own some of the shares of the company.
+Once a child turns 25, the rules around paying dividends to children from an active operating company are less strict and we can look at options of having them own some of the shares of the company.
 If your child is pursuing a lengthy post-graduate degree, or is starting college or university a few years after high school, there may be an opportunity to pay for some of the cost through dividends.

 Put the kids on the payroll